 Inkjet printers can print vivid photos with high-resolution images.
 Because they use liquid ink and the nozzle mechanism that sprays the ink onto the paper precisely.
 The page yield can be low for inkjet printers but the output in terms of printing results can be tremendous.

 However, you should keep in mind that low-cost and compact inkjet printers utilize two types of ink cartridges.
 First-type printers utilize dual cartridges, one is black and the other one is tr-color which will have other three colors (CMY).
-They have a relatively high cost per print than individual four cartridges.
+They have a relatively higher cost per print than individual four cartridges.
 Our top-rated Brother MFC-J1010DW utilizes four individual cartridges.

 In contrast, laser printers don’t use liquid ink, instead, they utilize powdered form ink called toner cartridges.
 Laser printers print documents with drastic speed suitable for monochrome printing needs and lower running costs.

-Although we suggest getting a laser printer for more than $100 because their initial pricing is high and a laser printer under $100 won’t be ideal.
+However, we suggest getting a laser printer for more than $100 because their initial pricing is high and a laser printer under $100 won’t be ideal.
 But still, you should keep in mind your pocket budget.

 While cheap printers don’t offer the most conveniences, they can still offer a moderate-level paper capacity.
 Most commonly, inkjet printers don’t offer much paper capacity but wait!
 Our top pick Brother MFC J1010DW offers 20 sheets of auto-document feeder and 150 sheets of paper tray.

 On the other hand, laser printers offer much more paper capacity than inkjet printers.
 But their initial buying cost will be high.
-Although if you want to get under 150 sheet capacity then HP Laserjet or Pantum is a good fit for you. if you want more high-end printers then check the best printer under $200.
+However, if you want to get under 150 sheet capacity then HP Laserjet or Pantum is a good fit for you. if you want more high-end printers then check the best printer under $200.

 Print quality is another crucial point to consider when it comes to low-cost printers.
 The print quality of inkjet printers is one step ahead for photos.
 Especially, Canon inkjet printers are excellent for photos.
 Monochrome laser printers are best for sharp text documents and home and office needs.

 You should keep in mind the running cost according to your pocket budget.
 Laser printers are superb for a low cost per print because They can yield an immense number of pages for monochrome before a replacement would be needed.
-Although inkjet printers use liquid ink to spray to print colorful photos so they will run out of ink quickly.
+Although inkjet printers use liquid ink to spray to print colorful photos they will run out of ink quickly.

 Printing speed is one of the most important factors because cheap printers offer slow printing speeds like the notorious tortoise.
 But laser printers cannot be notorious when it comes to cheap printers.
-They can still offer you 20 to 30 pages per print which is relatively fast than inkjet printers.
+They can still offer you 20 to 30 pages per print which is relatively faster than inkjet printers.
 Get the printer under $150.

 Frequently Asked Questions